While physical distancing measures continue, you’ll receive your teaching via on-campus and digital learning.

 Hybrid teaching covers courses and programmes that can be taken by on-campus and off-campus students.
 This means some of your classes and teaching will take place in-person, on our campuses, and some will continue to be delivered digitally.

-While most of our lectures will be delivered digitally in Semester 1, we will offer other elements face-to-face wherever possible, such as seminars and tutorials.
-This means that we will have a number of buildings open for use wherever that is possible, while following the latest physical distancing guidelines.
+While most of our lectures are being delivered digitally, we are offering other elements face-to-face wherever possible, such as seminars and tutorials.
+This means that we will have our buildings open for use wherever that is possible, while following the latest physical distancing guidelines.

 We will continue to increase our on-campus provisions as Covid-19 restrictions ease.

-Schools will be in touch with further details on what your teaching experience will look like.
+You School will be able to provide you with further details on what your teaching experience will look like.

 Extended teaching day

-As a result of physical distancing measures and a reduction on the number of people we can have in our buildings, our teaching day will be extended by two hours, to 9am-8pm, Monday to Friday, where required.
+As a result of physical distancing measures and a reduction on the number of people we can have in our buildings, our teaching day has been extended by two hours, to 9am-8pm, Monday to Friday, where required.
 While the majority of classes will take place within our usual hours, you may notice that some classes will be a little later.

 The digital elements for most of our hybrid programmes will be taught using our Virtual Learning Environment (VLE).